mylenalll/baggage-analysis/README.md

 | 70     | 53     | 22    | Bag      | Svetozar  |

 The **most_suspicious** function creates a model on test data and uses this model to predict on new data.
 A new column of predicted valuables is being added to the new dataset.
 If a value is higher than 0.7 (the borderline was chosen manually), the owner of this baggage is called to an additional check.

+# Notes
+The data was taken from the educational course of the Bioinformatics Institute https://stepik.org/course/524/info **R** version 4.2.1
+**ggplot2** version 3.3.6